nwb-extensions/nwbep-review/README.md

 Read the [NWB Proposal Review Process Policy](https://docs.google.com/document/d/1GbqDdsDsfJMkVGyzQUZwQKX6EOiA2IBEkgd2LtMK_Ik/edit#heading=h.a91wmumjusp8) to learn about how extensions to the NWB core standard are proposed, evaluated, reviewed, and accepted.

-**Questions?**: Ask questions about the NEP process in the [NWB Help Desk](https://github.com/NeurodataWithoutBorders/helpdesk/discussions).
+**Questions?** Ask questions about the NEP process in the [NWB Help Desk](https://github.com/NeurodataWithoutBorders/helpdesk/discussions).